Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 They make it a point to pee and poop far away from their den and food, so the stench does not disturb their sensitive sense of smell.
 And you can use this to your advantage.

 So how do you keep raccoons away from your house using their pee and poop?
-Well, not the waste per se, but rather a component of that waste that is easily found in home improvement centers: ammonia.
+You don’t.
+But you can repel raccoons using a component of waste that is easily found in home improvement centers: ammonia.
 Ammonia is a chemical that gives urine that distinctive, pungent smell.

 moth balls